hanami/helpers/README.md

 ## Philosophy

-All the Lotus helpers are modules to include.
+All the Hanami helpers are modules to include.

 Most of the time they inject **private** methods.
 This restriction prevents helper methods to be used on the outside (eg. in a template).